mlz-ictrl/nicos/doc/source/services/initscript.rst

 For Unix systems, NICOS provides a ``init.d`` script in ``etc/nicos-system`` which is by default linked into ``/etc/init.d``.

-For modern Linux sytems, systemd services are provided instead.
+For modern Linux systems, systemd services are provided instead.

 Both startup systems determine the instrument from the first of these sources: